INSaFLU/insaflu_docs/docs/output_visualization.rst

 :download:`INSaFLU_current_outputs_30_10_2020.xlsx <_static/INSaFLU_current_outputs_30_10_2020.xlsx>`

 While navigating through INSaFLU menus, you will find which main software (including versions and settings) were used to generate outputs.
+The Sample list of each Project also also summarizes the software settings and user-defined cut-offs applied for each sample.

 Navigate through sample-specific outputs